-From his earliest childhood, he had drawn pictures for pleasure.
+From early childhood he had drawn pictures for pleasure.
 Now he blossomed as an artist, helping fund his education by selling paintings.
 He did not charge his friends for portraits he painted of them.At Yale he studied a broad curriculum including Chemistry, Natural Philosophy (Physics), French, Greek, Geometry, and Geography.
 His fellow students gave him the nickname “Geography.”
-He wrote at the time to his parents about how he found the subject of electricity particularly interesting.
+He wrote at the time about how he found the subject of electricity particularly interesting.

 In 1810, age 19, he graduated from Yale with Phi Beta Kappa honors from the most prestigious of America’s honor societies.

 In 1811, Morse entered the Royal Academy of Arts in the United Kingdom’s capital city, London.
-He studied Renaissance art, and created more of his own works of art.
-He returned to America in 1815, and became a highly successful artist, painting prominent citizens such as the former US President & Founding Father John Adams.
+He studied Renaissance art and created his own works of art.
+He returned to America in 1815 and became a highly successful artist, painting prominent citizens such as the former US President & Founding Father John Adams.

 Spurred by Tragedy

-In 1825, Samuel Morse was in Washington, D.C. painting a portrait of the Marquis de Lafayette when he received a letter by horse messenger telling him his wife had died – Morse immediately returned to his home in New Haven to find she had already been buried.
+In 1825, Samuel Morse was in Washington, D.C. painting a portrait of the Marquis de Lafayette when a horse messenger delivered a letter telling him his wife had died – Morse immediately returned to his home in New Haven to find she had already been buried.
 This experience left him with a determination to speed up long distance communication.